falcon2212/detr-tensorflow/README.md

 - **data_dir** is the hardhatcsv dataset folder
 - **img_dir** and  **ann_file** set in the training file to load the training and validation differently

-Checkout ✍ [DETR Tensorflow - How to load a dataset.ipynb](https://github.com/Visual-Behavior/detr-tensorflow/blob/main/notebooks/How%20to%20load%20a%20dataset.ipynb) for more information about the supported dataset ans their usage.

 ```
 python  finetune_hardhat.py --data_dir /home/thibault/data/hardhat --batch_size 8 --target_batch 32 --log
 ```